fabianbaechli/sentiment_classification_with_tf/tweet_analyzer/documentation/about_text_mining.md

 you can start doing all kinds of fun things with it, for example comparing two data sets and determine their similarity by  mapping the whole document to a vector (document vector).

+Mapping a document in high dimensional space could be done like this: represent every document by a vector _dtf = (tf1, tf2, , tfn)_, where _tfi_ is the frequency of the _ith_ term.

 ## Stop words
 Stop words are words which are not believed to add any significance to a sentence.
 They are mostly common words like 'the', 'and', 'a'.
 Most of the times, they are removed before analyzing a dataset.